 Amend Clause 19.1 as follows:

 19.1 The User shall pay to the Company in respect of services provided under this Agreement (and under the agreements referred to in Clause 19.2) the charges set out in the Relevant Charging Statement (save where the Company is the Payor, in which case the Company shall pay such charges to the User).
-The Company may vary such charges at any time by giving the requisite period of written notice to the User(where the requisite period of notice is the period specified in the Company’s Relevant Charging Statement or, where no such period is specified, 40 days).
+The Company may vary such charges at any time by giving the requisite period of written notice to the User.
+The requisite period of notice is (subject to Clause 19.1A):

-Notwithstanding that the Company may vary such charges at any time the Company shall use reasonable endeavours to: (1) vary such charges no more than two times per year: and (2) vary such charges with effect from 1st April or 1st October.
-Such charges and any variations are and will be calculated in accordance with the provisions of the Relevant Charging Statement.
+19.1.1 (where the Company is a DNO Party) in the case of the charges to apply from 1 April 2016 only, 9 months;

+19.1.2 (where the Company is a DNO Party) in the case of the charges to apply on or after 1 April 2017 , 15 months; or

+19.1.3 (where the Company is an IDNO Party), 14 months (except for charges to apply from 1 April 2016 where 8 months apply).

+19.1A The periods of notice described in Clause 19.1 shall apply unless the Authority directs the Company that those periods of notice need not apply.
+Where the Authority directs the Company that those periods of notice need not apply, the notice period shall be 40 days (without prejudice to any longer notice requirements prescribed by the Distribution Licence).

 Amend Schedule 16 Paragraph 19 as follows:

 19. The network model consists of a costed design for an increment to the DNO Party’s network.
-The DNO Party may only change this costed design with effect from 1 April.
-The DNO must provide notice of any such change in the Annual Review Pack to be published by the third Working Day of January in the calendar year prior to the calendar year in which such 1 April occurs (so as to provide approximately 15 months’ prior notice of such change).

 Delete Schedule 16 Paragraph 25A in its entirety:

-25A.
-The DNO Party will determine or estimate the proportion of relevant load going through 132kV/HV direct transformation.
-The DNO Party may only change its determination or estimate of the proportion of relevant load going through 132kV/HV direct transformation with effect from 1st April, and must provide a minimum of 15 months’ prior notice of such changes.
-However, where a change to such determination or estimate is caused by the implementation of a change to this methodology, the requirement to provide a minimum of 15 months’ prior notice will not apply.

 Delete Schedule 16 Paragraph 28A in its entirety:

-28A.
-The DNO Party may only change its determination of such diversity allowances with effect from 1st April, and must provide a minimum of 15 months’ prior notice of such changes.
-However, where a change to such determination is caused by the implementation of a change to this methodology, the requirement to provide a minimum of 15 months’ prior notice will not apply.

 Amend Schedule 16 Paragraph 33 as follows:

 33. For each service model, the DNO Party estimates the number and types of connections that the model covers, and a total construction cost for the assets in the model.
-The DNO Party may only change the construction cost of any service model with effect from 1 April.
-The DNO Party must provide notice of any such change in the Annual Review Pack to be published by the third Working Day of January in the calendar year prior to the calendar year in which such 1 April occurs (so as to provide approximately 15 months’ prior notice of change).

 Delete Schedule 16 Paragraph 35A in its entirety: